Lyndsay E. Rowland

 • New Jersey

 • United States District Court for the District of New Jersey

-• United States District Court for the Middle District of Pennsylvania
+• United States District Court for the Western, Middle and Eastern Districts of Pennsylvania

 • National Association of Government Guaranteed Lenders

 • Duquesne University School of Law, JD, 2007

 • University of North Carolina at Wilmington, B.S.
 2003